TZF-365/main2/main/content/_index.md

   enable: false
   subtitle: "Our Testimonials"
   title: "Don't take our word for it"
-  description: "Listen to our past clients and partners to gague for ourself if we are the right choice worthy of an inquiry"
+  description: "Listen to our past clients and partners to gauge for yourself if we are the right choice worthy of an inquiry"
   image_left: "images/testimonials-01.png"
   image_right: "images/testimonials-02.png"